Jamie Clarke (Neighbours)

-Development
+Creation and development

 In November 1986, Stephen Cook of TV Week previewed upcoming changes to the Neighbours cast and confirmed that popular couple Des Clarke (Paul Keane) and Daphne Clarke's (Elaine Smith) "long-awaited" first child would be born during 1987.
 He reported that producers had not yet decided whether the baby would be a girl or a boy, but it would be born healthy in the middle of the year.
 Smith later said that Daphne's pregnancy lasted over the usual nine months as producers deliberately dragged it out to tie in with other storylines.
 Daphne gives birth "at the most inopportune moment possible", as she and Des are enjoying a picnic with friends Jim Robinson (Alan Dale) and his new partner Beverly Marshall (Lisa Armytage), who ends up delivering the baby.
 Des and Daphne's son was the serial's first baby to be born on-screen.
 The couple have trouble deciding on a name, with Des' mother insisting that he is called Kingsley as it is a traditional family name.
 They later settle on James Kingsley Clarke.

 Neighbours' casting director Jan Russ was responsible for casting the role of Jamie.
 As he was born premature, this created a dilemma for Russ.
 She told Meno Toutsidis from Sunday Mail TV Plus that all the babies auditioned for the role were too large.
 She added that "I had several pregnant women on stand-by and things were getting desperate."
 A member of the show's production team informed Russ that they knew someone who had just given birth.
 Russ met with the family and hired their newborn, named SJ Dey, for the role.
 Dey's parents did not want to reveal what the initials stood for and this lead everyone on the show to assume that Dey was male.
 Dey was actually female and this was later publicised by the producers.
 Rachel Friend who plays Bronwyn Davies, took part in the 1988 interview and both she and Russ referred to SJ as male.
 Dey was only allowed to work on set for four hours over three days per week and all scenes had to be filmed during this allocated time.
 Scripts would often be rewritten to suit her mood and responses during scenes.
 Dey was temporarily replaced by Ryder Susman after two years, as it was becoming more obvious that she was a girl.
 The role was later recast to twin boys James and Nicholas Mason.